jnpark3/Edge_Classification_With_GNNs/README.md

 ### Running the Contents of this Repository

-As the dataset file is not included in this repository in the interest of space, in order to run the contents of the Jupyter notebook, a file named `dataset` must be added to the root folder containing the batch folders `batch_1_0`, `batch_1_1`, ..., `batch_1_9`.
+As the dataset file is not included in this repository in the interest of space, in order to run the contents of the Jupyter notebook, a folder named `dataset` must be added to the root folder containing the batch folders `batch_1_0`, `batch_1_1`, ..., `batch_1_9`.
 Additionally, ensure the necessary imports are installed (listed on the first two cells of the notebook).

 ### Summary of Results